 See examples of this issue here for the TP-Link N150.
 Some users received cards with an Atheros chipset that supports monitor mode, which is ideal for security penetration testing.
 However, not all the cards have that chipset, and some users were left in the lurch.

-But other users purchasing the same card ended up with devices that had a different chipset that does not support monitor mode.
+Other users purchasing the same card ended up with devices that had a different chipset that does not support monitor mode.

 This user had the same issue.

-ThinkPenguin WiFi Devices For Linux
+The Solution: ThinkPenguin WiFi Devices For Linux